matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 ## Albanian
 - Ti qifsha merimangat mbas bojlerit: I will fuck the spiders behind the water heater in your house
+- Te qifsha listen e dasmes pillropsh: I will fuck your wedding guest,you pussytribe.

 ## Czech
 - Prdel: Ass